 One must keep in mind that the comments above are only needed in order for the Hubble damping term to damp the axions to finite values when they are along flat directions.
 If the axions are stabilized at a potential minimum no requirements on the Hubble parameter are needed.
-Furthermore, we have only considered that our fields are subject to classical dy-
+Furthermore, we have only considered that our fields are subject to classical dynamics, without considering quantum effects such as instantonic corrections to the potential, which could further stabilize some axions even if they are located along a flat direction.